Read below to find out more about:

 We offer a specialist programme for women who are perceived to be unable to protect themselves and their children from domestic violence, and who face the possibility that their children will no longer be resident with them.

 It focuses on factors that leave some women particularly vulnerable to re-assault.
 It aims to help women plan and act to improve their safety and their children’s safety.
-The programme consits of 10 group sessions and 10 individual sessions, followed by a review.
+The programme consists of 10 group sessions and 10 individual sessions, followed by a review.
 This programme is also available to women for whom English is not their first language, and is delivered on an individual basis with an interpreter.

 Arabic speaking women can have the programme delivered in their own language through our Al-Aman service.
 To access this service a vulnerability assessment will need to be completed.
 All queries should go to the Family Court Team.